kavia-common/news-hub-7978-7987/news_aggregator_frontend/README.md

 # News Hub — Ocean Professional (React)

 A bold, dark-themed news aggregator frontend built with React.
-It integrates with NewsAPI.org to provide:
+It integrates with a free public news API to provide:
 - Top headlines
 - Category filtering
 - Keyword search
 - Bookmarking (localStorage)
 - Social sharing
-- No authentication required
+- No authentication required (works out of the box)

 ## Quick start